kolypto/campbell-biology/wonderful-en.md

 # How Are Cells Attached to One Another?
-We all have an idea how cells look like: small, rounded things, packed together.
-But how to they hold to one another and stay together?
+We all have an idea how cells look like: small, rounded things.
+But how to they hold on to one another and stay together?

-Turns out, animal cells have three different ways to make cells stick together.
+Turns out, animal cells have three different ways to make cells stick together:

 **Tight junctions**.
-In this junction, the membranes of adjacent cells are literally sown together by multiple parallel seams (see picture; boxed, top).
+In this junction, the membranes of adjacent cells are literally sewn together by multiple parallel seams (see picture; boxed, top).
 It forms a continuous seal that prevents fluids from the external environment from getting into the space between the cells.
 For example, tight junctions between skin cells make us watertight.

 **Desmosomes**.
-This is the anchoring button-like junction that binds cells together (see picture; boxed, middle).
-These junctions fasten cells together into strong sheets.
+This is the anchoring button-like junction that binds cells together into strong sheets (see picture; boxed, middle).
 They also act as anchorage for fibers of the cell's cytoskeleton.
 For example, desmosomes attach muscle cells to each other in a muscle tissue.
 Some "muscle tears" involve the rupture of the desmosomes.

 **Gap junctions**.
 This junction creates a channel between two cells that allows the passage of water and small molecules (see picture; boxed, bottom).
-It also serves communicational purposes: for example, a hormone that activates one cell will often activate adjacent cells as well by the passage of intracellular signals through gap junctions.
+It also serves communicational purposes: a hormone that activates one cell will often activate adjacent cells as well by the passage of intracellular signals through gap junctions.
-Gap junctions are necessary for communication between cells in many tissues, such as heart muscle and in animal embryos.
+Gap junction communication is important in many tissues, such as heart muscle and in animal embryos.

 So, three types of junctions: a watertight one; a strong one; and a communicative one.